DavidWarmate/MSITM.6341/TEAM.md

-"Team Member: Alonso -Working on feature X"
+ Alonso - Working on feature X